RhymeForge ยท Word page

 Words that rhyme with Prop

 Prop belongs to the one-syllable group; its vowel is the short /ษ’/, and it snaps shut on a stop.
 The lyric tradition treats it as a low-register anchor.
 It's an unremarkable word until the verse asks it to do something.
 It serves as an unguarded everyday word in most lyrics.
-Run rhymes for prop through any half-decent engine and you get this shape: perfect-rhyme territory is narrow, family rhymes are simply absent, and the assonance well runs into four figures.
-The slant column is doing the heavy lifting; let it.
+Run rhymes for prop through any half-decent engine and you get this shape: the perfect-rhyme pool is generous, family rhymes are simply absent, and the assonance well runs into four figures.
+The strict list is rich enough to anchor the whole song.

 Open prop in RhymeForge โ†’